Disclaiming

 4. Correcting gifts

-For example, in her will, Mary stipulated that stocks A-M were left to her son, and stocks N-Z went to her daughter.
-Between the time the will was written and Mary’s passing there were so many mergers and spin-offs causing the various companies to change names that her son, who inherited stocks A-M, was left with a much lower inheritance compared to her daughter, who inherited stocks N-Z.
+For example, Mary stipulated that stocks A-M were left to her son in her will, and stocks N-Z went to her daughter.
+Between the time the will was written and Mary’s passing, so many mergers and spin-offs caused the various companies to change names.
+Her son, who inherited stocks A-M, was left with a much lower inheritance than her daughter, who inherited stocks N-Z.

 That was not the original intent.
 If the daughter felt bad for her brother, and if he was the next beneficiary in line (critical point), she could choose to disclaim some of the stocks to try to equal out their inheritance.
-If she doesn’t like her brother, then it’s too bad for him, it’s her prerogative to disclaim.
-Estate issues like this also speak to the larger point of proper estate planning, so something like this doesn’t happen.
+If she dislikes her brother, it’s too bad for him.
+It’s her prerogative to disclaim.
+Estate issues like this also speak to the larger point of proper estate planning so something like this doesn’t happen.

 5. Asset protection

-Disclaiming gets tricky when it comes to asset protection, not that it’s a piece of cake in the previous reasons mentioned above, but when you’re planning your estate, a disclaimer can be incorporated to protect assets.
+Disclaiming gets tricky regarding asset protection, not that it’s a piece of cake for the previous reasons mentioned above, but when you’re planning your estate, a disclaimer can be incorporated to protect assets.

 Wills can be designed to allow the surviving spouse to disclaim the assets.
 The assets then move into a protected trust for the surviving spouse, allowing the survivor (and heirs) to benefit from the assets, but have them sheltered from future creditors and any potential future remarriages.

 I’m going to stop right here.
 Otherwise, we’ll end up in the weeds of estate planning.
-I want you to be aware that disclaiming can be an appropriate strategy for estate planning, but you need to seek the advice of an estate planning attorney who specializes in this strategy.
+I want you to know that disclaiming can be an appropriate strategy for estate planning.
+Still, you need to seek the advice of an estate planning attorney specializing in this strategy.

 Disclaiming consequences – it’s not all about you!

-We covered the various reasons why you might want to disclaim an inheritance, but I hate to break to you, it’s not all about you.
-You have to take the consequences of your disclaiming decision into consideration and understand the limitations.
+We covered the various reasons why you might want to disclaim an inheritance, but I hate to break to you.
+It’s not all about you.
+You have to consider the consequences of your disclaiming decision and understand the limitations.

 How does this disclaiming affect the next recipient?

 You need to carefully assess if disclaiming that property is also in the best interest of the next recipient.
-If the next beneficiary in line is receiving government aid, school aid, or Medicaid, to name a few examples, an inheritance can reduce or eliminate the subsidy.
+If the next beneficiary in line is receiving government aid, school aid, or Medicaid, for example, an inheritance can reduce or eliminate the subsidy.

 You’re not in charge